hcguersoy/cleanreg/README.md

                         many images should be kept.
 ```

-You can use it directly with the public docker image
+You can use it directly with the public docker image:

 ```
-docker run --rm cguersoy/cleanreg
+docker run --rm hcguersoy/cleanreg
 ```

 ## Examples